-Morgestraich on 19.02.2018 is the first parade of the Basel fasnacht parades and is an incredible experiance for the whole family.
-All the street lights go out dead on 4am and the pipes and drums start up and the lanterns and the people of all the different Basel Cliques (clubs) start marching around the town.
+Morgestraich is next on Monday 02.03.2020 and starts at 4am and is the first parade of the Basel fasnacht parades.
+It is an incredible experiance for the whole family.
+All the street lights go out dead on 4am and the pipes and drums start up and the lanterns and thousands of people of all the different Basel Cliques (clubs) start marching around the town.

-Tuesday afternoon 20.02.2018 is kids and family parade is held on the Tuesday afternoon and is a scaled down version for the kids so they get to parade around in the same style as the adults in thier own mini versions.
+Tuesday afternoon 03.03.2020 is the kids and family parade.
+It is a scaled down version for the kids so they get to parade around in the same style as the adults in thier own mini versions.

 Other things to see is